-Henry E. Demone has been the President of High Liner Foods Incorporated since 1989 and its President and Chief Executive Officer since 1992.
-Mr. Demone is Chairman of the National Fisheries Institute, a Washington, DC-based trade association representing the seafood industry.
-Mr. Demone serves on the Board of Directors of High Liner Foods Incorporated.
+Henry E. Demone has been the Chief Executive Officer of High Liner Foods Incorporated since 2013, its President and Chief Executive Officer from 1992 to 2013 and its President from 1989 to 1992.
+Mr. Demone also serves on the Board of Directors of High Liner Foods Incorporated.